felixkosmalla/counter-pressure-filler-mount/README.md

 This part can be printed as a whole, standing up.
 A little carfull bending will losen the hinge.
 Clean it with something pointy like a flat head screwdriver.

 ## 1x Bottom and Top Clamp
-The notches in the top clamp part need to be printed with support structures and then cleaned with a screwdrive or something hook-y.
+The notches in the top clamp part need to be printed with support structures and then cleaned with a screwdriver or something [hook-y](https://www.amazon.de/dp/B07JP662XM).
 This is tedious, but it did fit for me in the end.

 ## 16x OpenBuilds Connector